-To achieve greater collaboration we will\;
+To achieve greater collaboration we will;

-- In year one, establish a regular and formal structure to drive collaboration, risk sharing and enhance resource availability - In year one, work with DfC to review and rationalise Supporting People Governance and decision making arrangements - In year one, make bids for additional funding including through monitoring rounds - In year one continue to work with Health and Justice colleagues to develop a partnership approach. - · Throughout the strategy, we will use existing collaboration in place through Community Planning Partnerships to develop pilots between health, housing, social care and justice organisations to share resources and greater target support, such as the Strategic Leadership Group in Belfast, which is developing a programme to target intensive support towards those experiencing homelessness, and with complex needs, including drug and alcohol dependency. - Throughout the life of the strategy we will use the SNA and findings in Social Return on Investment to inform bids for additional funding - Throughout the life of the strategy, work with DfC to enable greater collaboration across Government departments and achieve greater strategic alignment and greater value for the public purse - Throughout the life of the strategy use tools such as SNA and SROI to seek more investment as there is evidence that prevention produces significant future savings to the public purse.
+- In year one, establish a regular and formal structure to drive collaboration, risk sharing and enhance resource availability - In year one, work with DfC to review and rationalise Supporting People Governance and decision making arrangements - In year one continue to work with Health and Justice colleagues to develop a partnership approach. - Throughout the life of the strategy, make bids for additional funding including through monitoring rounds when appropriate. - Throughout the strategy, we will use existing collaboration in place through Community Planning Partnerships to develop pilots between health, housing, social care and justice organisations to share resources and greater target support, such as the Strategic Leadership Group in Belfast, which is developing a programme to target intensive support towards those experiencing homelessness, and with complex needs, including drug and alcohol dependency. - Throughout the life of the strategy we will use the SNA and findings in Social Return on Investment to inform bids for additional funding - Throughout the life of the strategy , work with DfC to enable greater collaboration across Government departments and achieve greater strategic alignment and greater value for the public purse - Throughout the life of the strategy use tools such as SNA and SROI to seek more investment as there is evidence that prevention produces significant future savings to the public purse.
 Investment which may cost more initially will have significant long-term gains.

-\ ££ = Achievement of actions requires additional funding and is subject to DfC budget confirmation
+^{ ££ =} Achievement of actions requires additional funding and is subject to DfC budget confirmation